 Forget the advertising.
 Insurance companies are not your “Good Neighbors.”
 Claims adjusters do not have “Good Hands” that are there to take care of you.
 They have different goals than you do.
 Whether an insurance adjuster or an insurance company lawyer, they want to keep the corporate money in the corporation.
 The insurance company goal is to pay you as little as possible.
 The goal is not to treat you fairly.

 Common Mistake 10: Not Getting Help from a Lawyer

 Yes this is pretty much the same as number 1.
 We are happy to talk with you about your claim and situation.
 Its free.
 Our lawyers generally handle serious injury claims.
 But but we are glad to talk to you about any potential claim you may have.
-Call us and find out if we can be of assistance to you in maximizing the value of your personal injury claim.
+Call us, ask us the important questions about your case, and find out if we can be of assistance to you in maximizing the value of your personal injury claim.